BDC Hamburger Icon

 Open row

 Every business leader wants a high-performing team, but how can you achieve that?
 Building a productive team requires a strong foundation of habits that your employees follow.
-Although day-to-day work may often feel like mass amounts of decision-making, much of it is actually done out of habit.
-When you have a team with good working habits, you’re in a better position for success.
+Although day-to-day work may often feel like mass amounts of decision-making, much of it is done out of habit.
+When you have a team with good working habits, you’re better positioned to succeed.

-While habits can vary based on company and team goals, there are many common habits that can be found among all high-performing businesses.
+While habits can vary based on company and team goals, many common habits can be found among all high-performing businesses.

 5 habits of high-performing teams

 Here are five key habits that high-performing teams often have.
-Instill these habits in each team member in order to optimize overall team performance and company success.
+Instill these habits in each team member to optimize team performance and company success.

 1. They set and review goals regularly.

-How can a team perform well and produce results if they don’t know what goals they’re trying to achieve?
-A team without goals is ineffective; there is no direction, no drive, no impact.
-They may be doing good work in terms of quality, quantity or both, but is the work adding to the overall vision of the organization?
+How can a team perform well and produce results if it doesn’t know what goals it’s trying to achieve?
+A team without goals is ineffective — there is no direction, drive or impact.
+They may be doing good work in terms of quality, quantity or both but is the work adding to the overall vision of the organization?

-Goal-setting allows the team to know and understand how their work contributes to larger organizational aims, and it gives them something to shoot for.
+Goal setting allows the team to know and understand how their work contributes to larger organizational aims and it gives them something to shoot for.
 Setting goals can be more of an art than a science: The goal has to be large but not unattainable, it has to be meaningful in terms of impact and it has to be measurable.
-The SMART framework has proven to be effective in guiding people to set motivating and appropriate goals.
+The SMART (specific, measurable, achievable, relevant and time-bound) framework has proven to be effective in guiding people to set motivating and appropriate goals.

 What some leaders miss in the goal-setting process is the continual review of those goals.
 It’s not enough merely to set good goals for your teams; it’s even more important to evaluate them on a regular basis and use those assessments to chart your next course.
 The continuous reflection helps keep employees motivated and productive.